Treatment

 Because your mobility will be limited after surgery, you may need help for several weeks with tasks like cooking, shopping, bathing, and doing laundry if you live alone.

 Your doctor's office, a social worker, or a discharge planner at the hospital can help you make advance arrangements to have someone assist you at home.
-Depending on your condition, you may need to stay at a nursing facility or rehabilitation center for some time after you leave the hospital.
+Depending on your condition or the ability to have someone assist you at home, you may need to stay at a nursing facility or rehabilitation center for some time after you leave the hospital.
 Your healthcare team can also help you arrange for a short stay in an extended care facility during your recovery, if needed.

 Complications